 Serious youth violence – Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19, i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 ‘Youth violence’ is defined in the same way, but also includes assault with injury offences.

-Upskirting – staff should be made aware that upskirting (taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks or obtaining sexual gratification, or cause the victim humiliation, distress or alarm) is a criminal offence under the Voyeurism (Offences) Act 2019.
+Upskirting – staff should be made aware that upskirting (taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks (with or without underwear) or obtaining sexual gratification, or cause the victim humiliation, distress or alarm) is a criminal offence under the Voyeurism (Offences) Act 2019.
+Anyone of any gender, can be a victim.

 The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
 Therefore, our response will cut across these definitions and capture the complex web of their experiences.